-A teaching strategy in which readers develop a set based on different text types about expectations experiences they have had with writing and reading texts similar to the one they are confronted with, is known as "schema prediction" (Cairney, 1990).
+readers develop a strategy in which teaching different text types based about experiences they have had with writing and reading texts similar to the one they are confronted with, is known as "schema prediction" (Cairney, 1990).
 Being able to activate relevant schemata enables the reader to organize information understand the text more easily.
-This occurs because readers have fit information and, structure within which to consequence, they have fewer demands placed on their working memories.
+This occurs because readers have fit information structure within which to consequence, they have fewer demands placed on their working memories.
 This allows greater memory capacity for the integration information and the processing of text, which of comprehension.